• Menu

 As we continued into the kangaroo pen, we got to hand fed a number of kangaroos, much like the opportunity we had in Brisbane, only this time, the later date of our visit has allowed us to participate in viewing of not only a number of kangaroos, but also their joeys!
 At least 6 of them were in this pen alone, hanging out in mama’s pouch (literally) — some pop their heads out to feed when mama is feeding, while others are just not interested in the visitors and leave only a foot or a tail hanging out of the pouch.
 They still have some development to go before they will be able to head out and do things on their own, but the ability to be up close and directly engaged with these animals is an experience that will not soon be forgotten.

-On The Way to Cradle Mountain - Burnie, Australia
+The Vale on the Way to Cradle Mountain - Burnie, Australia

-On The Way to Cradle Mountain – Burnie, Australia
+The Vale on the Way to Cradle Mountain – Burnie, Australia

 In addition to the devils and the kangaroos in the parks, we could also see a number of Australian birds, wallabies, possums, lizards, and other animals that ended up at the park.
 A 24 hour telephone hotline is available to anyone needing advice on how to treat injured native Tasmanian animals and they on average receive more than 100 calls a month.
 In fact, the expanding growth footprint of humans in Tasmania contributes (as we learned) to a roadkill death of an animal on every 3 kms of road in the state.
 That’s why between dusk and dawn on a number of rural roads, the speed limit is now set at 45kph (less than 30mph), in the hopes of just letting the animals cross the road and survive.